 - Only use artificial trees, wreaths, boughs, garland or greenery labeled as fire resistant or flame retardant (UL 2358) are permitted.

 - Artificial trees may be metallic or non-metallic.

 - Do not place electric lights on metallic trees.
 Remote spotlights are recommended for use with metal trees to avoid an electrical hazard.

-- The following combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, untreated cotton batting, flock, paper streamers or confetti in large quantities.
+- The following untreated combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, untreated cotton batting, flock, paper streamers or confetti.

 - For holiday decorations, use plastic or foil decorations such as satin balls, plastic icicles, and holiday ribbon.
-Spray snow and tinsel are also permissible.
+Limited use of spray snow and tinsel are also permissible.

-- Combustible materials may not be placed on the surface of doors facing hallways, stairwells, or other exits (resident room doors, bathrooms doors, stairwell doors, exterior doors, etc.) Examples of combustible materials include paper, contact paper, and plastics, etc. One exception to this is a single memo or message board may be placed on a resident room door facing the hallway.
+- Combustible materials may not be placed on (more than 5% of) the surface of interior doors facing hallways, stairwells, or other exits (resident room doors, bathrooms doors, stairwell doors, exterior doors, etc.) Examples of combustible materials include paper, contact paper, and plastics, etc. One exception to this is a single memo or message board may be placed on a resident room door facing the hallway.
 The size may not exceed 200 square inches.

 - Posting of resident names is permitted on a single or name board placed next to the door on the masonry wall, not on the door.
 Room numbers may not be covered, and the nametag or sign may not exceed 200 square inches for both residents combined.